obay/azhubreader/README.md

 ## Installation

-You can install rcmt on any MacOS or Linux machine with Homebrew installed.
+You can install azhubreader on any MacOS or Linux machine with Homebrew installed.

 You can install Homebrew using the following command: